Management System for Cyber Defense Plans

 Support unlimited depth and width, making it future-proof for evolving needs

-Table of findings redesigned
+Table of findings redesign

 After research we made the following changes: